pravega/pravega/documentation/src/docs/controller-service.md

 election using Zookeeper.
 This leader Controller monitors lifecycle of Segment Store nodes as they are added to/removed from the cluster and performs redistribution of Segment Containers across available Segment Store nodes.
-This distribution mapping is stored in a dedicated znode.
+This distribution mapping is stored in a dedicated znode called SegmentContainerMapping.
-Each Segment Store periodically polls this znode to look for changes and if changes are found, it shuts down and relinquishes containers it no longer owns and attempts to acquire ownership of containers that are assigned to it.
+Each Segment Store watches this znode to receive change notifications and if changes to its own assignments are found, it shuts down and relinquishes containers it no longer owns and attempts to acquire ownership of containers that are assigned to it.

-The details about implementation, especially with respect to how the metadata is stored and managed is already discussed in the section [Cluster Listener](#controller-cluster-listener).

 # Resources